Alexdiaz711/NFL-Combine-Drills-Project/README.md

 <p align="center">Shuttle drill top-performers drafted in the 1st round ~ Binomial(n=644, p<sub>Sh</sub>)</p>
 <p align="center">3 cone drill top-performers drafted in the 1st round ~ Binomial(n=598, p<sub>3C</sub>)</p>

 A sneak-peak at the probability of success from each of the drills' samples, I see that the frequency of being drafted in the first round was the highest for the 40-yard dash top-performers.
-This bodes well for my research hypothesis, and enables me to focus on a one-tailed z-test.
+This bodes well for my research hypothesis, and enables me to focus on a one-tailed, two-sample z-test.
 I will walk through the hypothesis testing setup for the 40-yard dash vs the bench press, but I will repeat this process for the 40-yard dash vs each of the other tests in turn.

 First I state my null and alternate hypothesis, taking a skeptical stance for my null:
 <p>Null hypothesis: 40-yard top-performers (TPs) are not drafted in the 1st round at a higher frequency than bench press TPs.</p>